-Years & Years is an indie pop trio from London that manages to combine electropop with elements of house music and R’n’B. Their sound is somewhat minimalistic with catchy melodies and Olly Alexander's tender vocal work.
-The band uses analogue synthesisers and has a tendency to utilise sound that was really popular in the 80-ies in the vein of Gary Numan albums.
-Their music is characterised by simple danceability, and it perfectly fits powerful live performances.
-So don’t miss a chance to see a band that is considered to be the new leaders of contemporary electropop scene.
+Years & Years is an indie pop trio from London that manages to combine electro-pop with elements of house music and R’n’B. Their sound is somewhat minimalistic with catchy melodies and Olly Alexander's tender vocal work.
+The band uses analogue synthesizers and has a tendency to utilize sound that was really popular in the eighties in the vein of Gary Numan albums.
+Their music is characterized by simple danceability, and it perfectly fits powerful live performances.
+So don’t miss a chance to see a band that is considered to be the new leaders of contemporary electro-pop scene.

-Jungle is a neo soul collective from London started by Tom McFarland and Josh Lloyd-Watson.
+Jungle is a neo-soul collective from London started by Tom McFarland and Josh Lloyd-Watson.
 Jungle brings back the mood and groove of early funk music.
 The band is well known for their dance performances and music videos that feature brilliant hip-hop dancers.
 Their music bears heritage of such performers as Parliament and James Brown.
-The band’s music is also widely known among hip-hop music fans as well as dancers.
+The band’s music is also widely known among hip-hop music fans.
 Jungle music is used in various dance performances worldwide.
-More than that, the band became quite famous after their songs were played in different television series, such as “Queen Sugar”.
+More than that, the band became quite famous after their songs were played in different television series, such as “Queen Sugar.”

 Let's Eat Grandma

 2814 is a project that is becoming highly influential in the modern vaporwave genre.
-The sound of 2814’s music obviously tends s to take all the best from 80s movie soundtracks.
-Their music can be characterised by a highly frequent use of samples and old school synth sound.
-2814 create music that could become a very organic soundtrack for a neo-noir film as their sound is perfect for the creation of this atmosphere.
+The sound of 2814’s music tends to take all the best from 80s movie soundtracks.
+Their music can be characterized by a highly frequent use of samples and old school synth sound.
+2814 create music that could become a very organic soundtrack for a neo-noir film.
 The dreamy atmosphere that is present in their music make 2814 a perfect band for those who really appreciate ambient soundscapes and atmospheric electronic music.